 Internal Pentesting is done for a web app hosted on the intranet.
 Thus, it helps in preventing attacks due to the exploitation of vulnerabilities existing within the corporate firewall.

-How to Perform a Web Application Pentest?
+What steps are used to Perform a Web Application Pentest?

 There are four ideal phases in which web application pentesting can be performed: